murkl/arch-os/runtime/README.md

 `confirm` is filled in from the answers, so it names the disk it is about rather than warning in the abstract.

-`description` and `run` are two different things and a tree needs both once a release holds several: one is what the program *is*, read on the page that asks which to open; the other is what one *run* of it is called, read wherever the interface says what is happening: the row that starts it, the last warning, the clock while it runs.
-A tree that names no run is an installation as far as the runtime is concerned, which is right for one kind of tree and wrong for the rest.
+`description` and `run` are two different things and a module needs both once a runtime offers several: one is what the module *is*, read on the page that asks which to open; the other is what one *run* of it is called, read wherever the interface says what is happening: the row that starts it, the last warning, the clock while it runs.
+A module that names no run is an installation as far as the runtime is concerned, which is right for one kind of module and wrong for the rest.

 ### `hooks/`

 Bash called by its own name.
-Nothing declares them: a script under one of these names is the declaration, and any other name there is refused when the tree loads.
+Nothing declares them: a script under one of these names is the declaration, and any other name there is refused when the module loads.

 | | |